15 Facts About The Beloved Grocery Store, Publix

 The first Publix Super Market opened in 1940

-Although the Publix brand had been in operation since the 1930s, it wasn't until 1940 that owner George Jenkins closed his little food shops and opened a veritable, state-of-the-art supermarket, which also happened to be complete with air conditioning, electric eye doors (which come with cameras that track movement and ensure no one gets crushed between the doors), and terrazzo floors.
+Although the Publix brand had been in operation since 1930 in the form of two small Publix Food Store locations, it wasn't until 1940 that owner George Jenkins closed his little shops and opened a state-of-the-art supermarket, which also happened to be complete with air conditioning, electric eye doors (which come with cameras that track movement and ensure no one gets crushed between the doors), and terrazzo floors.

 The location of this grand venture was Winter Haven, Florida, where Jenkins had also previously operated two smaller Publix grocery establishments.
 After that, it didn't take him long to turn the Publix name into a local supermarket empire.
 Starting in 1945, he started acquiring grocery stores by the dozen and turning them into supermarkets.
 That's a long way to go for a boy from Harris, Georgia, who'd worked at his father's general store and stocked shelves at Piggly Wiggly before investing in his first supermarket.